 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Government Affairs policy staff.
 To receive this content via email, subscribe to NAR's Weekly Report newsletter and check the "legislative & regulatory issues" box.

-The Appraisal Qualifications Board (AQB) released the Fourth Exposure Draft of Proposed Changes to the Real Property Appraiser Qualifications.
-The Exposure Draft proposes three major changes related to education and experience.
+The Appraisal Qualifications Board (AQB) adopted sections 1,2, and 4 of the Fourth Exposure Draft of Proposed Changes to the Real Property Appraiser Qualification Criteria at a public AQB meeting in Washington, DC.